Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For further information on disposal of medical waste, please refer to the County of Westchester website.

-Recyclable cartons include both refrigerated "gable-top and shelf-stable aseptic cartons often used to contain
+Recyclable cartons include both refrigerated "gable-top" and shelf-stable aseptic cartons, often used to contain:

 Place these types of containers with other recyclable containers made of metal, glass, and plastic for collection: they should not be included with paper and cardboard recyclables.
 These cartons need to be empty and rinsed before being placed them in your commingled recycling cart.

 Wire Hangers, like those from dry-cleaning are not accepted with household recycling as the wire can jam the machinery.
 The dry cleaner may accept them.